d-bl/GroundForge-help/docs/Thread-Properties.md

 More thread colors and/or widths
 ================================
+The print/PDF friendly page allows you to choose any color you like.

-Downloaded diagrams and a vector capable editor (SVG) allow more/other thread properties.
+Downloaded a diagram and a vector capable editor (SVG) allows even other thread properties such as width.

 When 4 variants is enough: your SVG editor might allow to select all threads with one of the predefined colors and subsequently change them.